Week 14 NFL Picks: Latest Betting Odds, Vegas Spreads and Projections

 The Baltimore Ravens continue to show encouraging signs of life in the AFC North—but one could argue they aren't close to being in the same weight class as the Kansas City Chiefs.

-The Ravens have now won three games in a row, though the major red flag with the development is simply the level of competition faced while doing so.
+The Ravens have now won three games in a row, though the major red flag with the development is the level of competition faced while doing so.
 Beating three teams sporting a maximum of five wins apiece in the form of Cincinnati, Oakland and Atlanta isn't much to write home about.

 To make matters worse, Ian Rapoport of NFL Network reported the Ravens could make Joe Flacco and Lamar Jackson split time at quarterback: